“I’m always looking for insights into the real Doris Day because I’m stuck with this infatuation and need to explain it to myself.”

 She Loved Animals

-Though always an animal lover, Doris’ strong bond with dogs in particular developed during the long convalescence from the train accident that broke her right leg.
-And it was all thanks to a beloved black and tan named Tiny, whom Doris called “the sunshine of my life.”
-According to Doris, her sweet relationship with Tiny:
+Doris’ strong bond with dogs developed during the long convalescence from the train accident that broke her right leg.
+Tiny, a beloved black and tan whom Doris called “the sunshine of my life,” helped ease her recovery.
+According to Doris, this sweet bond with Tiny:

 “was the start of what was to be for me a lifelong love affair with the dog.
 I care about them deeply.
 But no matter how much I have given them in the way of love and concern for their well-being, they have given me much more.
 Tiny taught me how much love, and affection, and undemanding companionship a dog can give…”